"I'm sorry you feel that way..." - improve your communication skills by avoiding this non-apology

 Words hold immense power in shaping our emotions and perceptions.
 A heartfelt apology has the potential to mend relationships and heal wounds.

-However, when we're met with "I'm sorry you feel that way," the impact is vastly different.
+However, when we're met with "I'm sorry you feel that way," the impact is different.
 It's as if our emotions are brushed aside, deemed unworthy of acknowledgment.

 This phrase fails to convey genuine empathy, remorse or care, leaving us feeling invalidated, disregarded and probably a little confused.